1. Overview of house building data

 Limitations of the data

-For England, figures on new build dwelling starts and completions are from records kept for building control purposes.
-The house building figures reflect the sector of the developer building the dwelling rather than the intended final sector.
-This may lead to an undercount of housing association and local authority starts and completions recorded in these tables and a corresponding overcount of private enterprise figures.
+Figures on new build dwelling starts and completions for England are from records kept for building control purposes.
+The house building figures reflect the sector of the developer building the dwelling, rather than the intended final sector.
+This may lead to an undercount of housing association and local authority starts and completions recorded in these tables, and a corresponding overcount of private enterprise figures.
 This problem is more likely to affect starts than completions.

-Office for National Statistics (ONS), released 8 November 2022, ONS website, article, House building data, UK: financial year ending March 2022
+Office for National Statistics (ONS), released 26 May 2023, ONS website, article, House building data, UK: July to September 2022

 Contact details for this Article